syncfusion-content/wpf-docs/wpf/PDF/Table.md

 doc.Close(True)

+{% endhighlight %}

 Customizing BorderOverlapStyle

 BorderOverlapStyle decides whether the cell border overlaps the neighboring cells or if it should be drawn inside the cell.

-> _Note: This property applies for all cells in the PdfLightTable.
-You need to be careful when using overlapping borders, because they can produce bad results if they are not the same width and color._
+> Note: This property applies for all cells in the PdfLightTable.
+You need to be careful when using overlapping borders, because they can produce bad results if they are not the same width and color.

 The following code sample allows you to customize the BoderOverlapStyle of the light table.

-[C#]
+{% highlight c# %}